KatieLDR/Smart-Speaker/README.md

 ## Demo Video

-*Because I detect blinking eyes and fetch the music on youtube simultaneously, so the first blink will take time to get the music*
+*Because I detect blinking eyes and fetch the music on youtube simultaneously, so the first blink will take time to get the music.*

 [Demo 1](https://youtu.be/trSXjLE6yNU )